django-stars/frontend-docs/docs/cache/cacheMiddleware.md

 ## ~~CheckCache~~

-React Component that will not render your app while store initializating from cache.
-You should wrap your application with this component in root Component
+React Component that will not render your app while store is initializing from cache.
+You should wrap your application into this component in root Component.

 ```jsx
 import { CheckCache } from '@ds-frontend/cache'